status-im/nimbus-eth1/fluffy/README.md

 ## Introduction
-This folder holds the development of the Nimbus client implementation supporting the Portal Network.
+This folder holds the development of the Nimbus client implementation supporting the Portal Network: fluffy.
 The Portal Network is a project still heavily in research phase and fully in flux.
 This client is thus still highly experimental.

 Current status of specifications can be found in the [stateless-ethereum-specs repository](https://github.com/ethereum/stateless-ethereum-specs/blob/master/portal-network.md).